onflow/atree/README.md

 Scalable Array Type (SAT) is a heterogeneous variable-size array, storing any type of values into a smaller ordered list of values and provides efficient functionality to lookup, insert and remove elements anywhere in the array.

-Ordered Map Type (OMT) is an ordered map of key-value pairs; keys can be any hashable type and values can be any serializable value type. it supports heterogeneous key or value types (e.g. first key storing a boolean and second key storing a string).
+Ordered Map Type (OMT) is an ordered map of key-value pairs; keys can be any hashable type and values can be any serializable value type.
+It supports heterogeneous key or value types (e.g. first key storing a boolean and second key storing a string).
 OMT keeps values in specific sorted order and operations are deterministic so the state of the segments after a sequence of operations are always unique.

 Under the hood, Atree uses some new type of high-fanout B+ tree and some heuristics to balance the trade-off between latency of operations and the number of reads and writes.